 Level 1 Adult and Pediatric Trauma Centers

-Yale-New Haven is a designated Level 1 adult and pediatric trauma facility, the first and only hospital in the state of Connecticut with this status.
+Yale-New Haven is a designated Level 1 adult and pediatric trauma facility at the York Street Campus, the first and only hospital in the state of Connecticut with this status.
 The trauma center provides the highest level of surgical care to trauma patients, delivered by expert medical and nursing staffs in the emergency department, operating rooms and intensive care units.

 Affiliated with Yale School of Medicine, the YNHH trauma program serves the state of Connecticut and the northeast and is a leader in trauma system development within the state.
 There is 24-hour in-house coverage by specially trained senior trauma surgeons and prompt availability of subspecialists needed to adequately respond and care for various forms of trauma, including: